EloiStree/GurubashiWorldOfWarcraftHardcore/README.md

 > – Killing 30,000 mobs or fishing for a week straight for a mount is inhuman.
 > – I don’t have $80 to boost a character or three weeks of my life to kill boars (with the auto-leveling).
 > My favorite sport on public servers is to make white-hat bots run around the world to find them and report them all.
-> *So if you bot on public servers, at least try to be a good bot.*
+> *So if you bot on public servers, at least try to be a good bot for the community.*

 ---